Chart Color Schemes

 Infrastructure

-Corangamite - North has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Corangamite - North has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely to impact the area.
+AreaSearch identified six projects that could impact this region.
 Key projects include Camperdown Production Precinct Masterplan, Leura Aged Care Facility, Mt Fyans Wind Farm, and Mortlake Energy Hub.
-The following details those most relevant:.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.